amyheather/ipacs/README.md

 package format.
 These are models used for D2A resource planning.
 They include re-coding and bug fixes from Amy Heather.

+For an explanation on how to run the model, [view the GitHub pages site](amyheather.github.io/ipacs/).

 ## Installation

 You can install the development version of ipacs from GitHub with: